freecityhacks/fch-docs/README.md

 ## The Hashtag

-The hashtag *#AfricanTechFun* defines our native approach towards improving the traditional, inspirational artistry in Africa's rapidly evolving technological industry with due respect to our positively diversified, yet inclusive cultural heritage.
+The hashtag *#ultracogence* defines our native approach towards improving the traditional, inspirational artistry in Africa's rapidly evolving technological industry with due respect to our positively diversified, yet inclusive cultural heritage.

 ## Our Activities

 On a simple note, we plan, organize, and facilitate tech meetups, workshops and festivals that promote community-driven education, peer-to-peer collaboration, as well as provide a convenient avenue for seamless networking among enthusiasts and professionals alike within the tech industry.
-All our events are, therefore, well planned and structured to be of high quality, rich in content, experienced within a fun, secure, and inclusive environment, and uniquely identified by our signature hashtag *#AfricanTechFun*.
+All our events are, therefore, well planned and structured to be of high quality, rich in content, experienced within a fun, secure, and inclusive environment, and uniquely identified by our signature hashtag *#ultracogence*.

 Forwarding on the said vision, we are already working with the [Raspberry Pi Foundation](https://raspberrypi.org) to run two coder programs, [Raspberry Jam](https://raspberrypi.org/jam) and [CoderDojo](https://coderdojo.com), to support our collective learning and development.